 If seats become available, assignments from wait lists will be made automatically until mid-August.
 New Assignment Notices will be sent home to families who receive a seat at one of their wait list schools.

 After mid-August, BPS contacts families by phone before assigning children from wait lists.
 Parent/Guardian(s) have 24 hours after being notified to accept the new school assignment.
 BPS must hear from you within this time period in order to assign your student this seat.

-If you are satisfied with your student's current school assignment and do not want to be automatically assigned because of a wait list, please fill out and send to BPS the RSVP portion of the Assignment Notice or visit an FRC to cancel and/or change your child's wait lists.
+If you are satisfied with your student's current school assignment and do not want to be automatically assigned because of a wait list, please fill out and send to BPS the RSVP portion of the Assignment Notice or visit an Welcome Center to cancel and/or change your child's wait lists.

 Any child who lives in the City of Boston may remain on a BPS wait list even after the BPS school year begins, regardless of whether or not s/he is a BPS student.
 All wait lists expire at the end of January.